Paliak/PaliaksNotes/docs/Zipping/index.md

  ... snip ...
 ```

 home.php uses a prepared statement without any user input.
-Doesn't look like something that can be messed with.
+Doesn’t look like something that can be messed with.

 ```php
 /var/www/html/shop/functions.php